ETF tax treatment is often very confusing, but we can help.

 Precious metals ETFs

 Physically backed precious metals ETFs may not use the RIC structure either.
 Although they could use the PTP structure, they usually choose the publicly traded trust (PTT) structure (also known as a grantor trust).
-A PTT issues an annual Schedule K-1, passing through tax treatment to the investor, which in this case is the “collectibles” long-term capital gains tax rate (28% for 2014) on sales of physically backed precious metals (such as gold bullion).
-Selling a precious-metals ETF is deemed a sale of a precious metal, calling for short-term and long-term “collectibles rate” capital gains tax treatment.
+A PTT issues an annual Schedule K-1, passing through tax treatment to the investor, which in this case is the “collectibles”rate on sales of physically backed precious metals (such as gold bullion).
+Selling a precious-metal ETF is deemed a sale of a precious metal, calling for short-term and long-term “collectibles rate” capital gains tax treatment.
+If collectibles are held over one year (long-term), sales are taxed at the “collectibles” tax rate — the taxpayer’s ordinary rate capped at 28%.
+Short-term capital gains are taxed at the ordinary rate.
+(Read our blog “Tax Treatment for Precious Metals” which includes discussion on all sorts of precious-metal ETFs and ETNs.
+Mining ETFs are securities.

 Options on ETFs